MehwishSameer/BachatBazaar/README.md

 # BachatBazaar

-BachatBazaar is an e-commerce site where user can place orders and can purchase items.
+BachatBazaar is an e-commerce site where user can place orders and purchase items.
 User can select products, add them to cart and checkout the selected items.
 This project is made using React-Native, Nodejs, MySQL and Express.